iknownothing15/CDLH_code_clone_dection/README.md

 ## Description

-We wish to implement CDLH-based code clone detection, although the code being uploaded is not yet.
+We wish to implement CDLH-based code clone detection, notice that the code being uploaded is not finished yet.

-CDLH is a AST-based clone dection AI model, look [this paper](https://dl.acm.org/doi/10.5555/3172077.3172312) to learn more.
+CDLH is a AST-based and tree-LSTM-based clone dection AI model, look [this paper](https://dl.acm.org/doi/10.5555/3172077.3172312) to learn more.

 ## Notice